Divya Deshmukh

 Divya Deshmukh (born 9 December 2005) is an Indian chess grandmaster.
-She has won two gold medals and one bronze medal at the Women's Chess Olympiad.
-Deshmukh won the Women's Chess World Cup 2025 and qualified for the Women's Candidates Tournament 2026.
+She has won two gold medals, one silver medal and two bronze medals at the Women's Chess Olympiad.
+Deshmukh won the Women's Chess World Cup 2025 and qualified for the Grandmaster title becoming the seventh woman to obtain the title as a teenager.
 She has also won golds at the Asian Championship, the World Junior Championship and the World Youth Championship.
+She won the women's edition of National Premier Chess Championship in both 2021 and 2022 consecutively.

 Early life

 Deshmukh was born in Nagpur to a Marathi family.
 Her parents Namrata and Jitendra Deshmukh are both doctors.
-She has an older sister.
+She has an elder sister.

 She studied at Bhavan's Bhagwandas Purohit Vidya Mandir during her schooling days.

 Career

+Deshmukh won the 2013 National Under-9 Girls' Championship in Chennai.

 2020–2023: Early rise

 In 2020, Deshmukh was part of the gold medal-winning Indian team at the FIDE Online Chess Olympiad.
 In 2022, she won the National Women's Chess Championship.
 She won an individual bronze medal at the 2022 Women's Chess Olympiad.

+In 2023, she won the Asian Continental Women, going undefeated with the score 7½/9 (+6-0=3).

-In 2023, Deshmukh won the Asian Continental Women.
-She came first in the Tata Steel Chess India Women's Rapid, despite being the lowest-rated player in the field.
+In September 2023, Deshmukh won the rapid section of Tata Steel Chess India with a score of 7/9, despite being the lowest-rated player in the field.
 During the tournament, she defeated Harika Dronavalli, Vantika Agrawal, Koneru Humpy, Savitha Shri B, Irina Krush, and Nino Batsiashvili.
-She also drew against World Champion Ju Wenjun and Anna Ushenina, and suffered her only loss to Polina Shuvalova.
+She also drew against World Champion Ju Wenjun, and suffered her only loss to Polina Shuvalova.

 2024: Olympiad double gold

-In January 2024 Deshmukh played, in the Challengers-section, in the Tata Steel Chess Tournament 2024.
+In January, Deshmukh played in the Challengers-section, in the Tata Steel Chess Tournament 2024.
 In May, Deshmukh was the winner of Sharjah Challengers, a large open tournament win that earned her a spot in the Sharjah Masters the following year.

 In June, she became the 2024 World U20 Chess Champion.
 She became the fourth Indian to win the title after Humpy Koneru in 2001, Harika Dronavalli in 2008, and Soumya Swaminathan in 2009.
 Needing a win in the final round, she was the victor against Bulgaria’s third seed Beloslava Krasteva in a five-hour marathon battle to secure 10 points and won the gold.

-She helped team India win the gold medal at the 45th Chess Olympiad, scoring 9.5/11 on Board 3 with a performance rating of 2608.
+At the 45th Chess Olympiad in September, Deshmukh was part of the Indian team that won gold medal in the Women's section in Budapest.
+She helped team India win the gold medal, scoring 9.5/11 on Board 3 with a performance rating of 2608.
 She also earned an individual gold medal for the best performance on her board.